alephant/MA-data/1_INTRODUCTION/4-1 Opacity and DNN Black Box.md

 **What are the epistemically relevant elements acc. to Boge?**
 “In fact, the unknowns are what makes w-opacity (and DL, accordingly) special: They correspond to ==automatically discovered insights==; ==complex, non-obvious features that can be abstracted from the data== and allow the machine to discriminate. ==Their existence is an empirical matter==, so I will provide examples below. ==It is these very features that drive predictive success== but, as the examples will show, at the same time yield the greatest prospects for understanding.
 They are hence epistemically relevant.”
 (Boge, 2022, p.
 61)

-=="complex, non-obvious features that can be abstracted from the data" sounds a lot like T&S approach.==

-**Example for unknown, but epistemically relevant elements that are automatically discovered in data by DNN** “From this, Baldi et al. (2014, p.
-7; emph. added) concluded “that [DNNs] are automatically discovering the insight contained in the high-level features.””
-(Boge, 2022, p.
-62)

-A cognitive agent is not able to know and understand all epistemically relevant elements of a computational process.
-Key question based on Humphreys: can I make justifiable claims on the basis of a process of which it is impossible to know all its epistemically relevant factors?

 **DNN functioning is epistemically accessable in a formal-mathematical sense, but not in a semantic sense that permits us to understand how the DNN comes to its prediction**
 “From the above, it should be clear that there is a straightforwardly mathematical sense in which deep neural networks are fully transparent.
 All weights on all connections across the network, billions as there may be, are both available for inspection and computationally tractable.
 However, while formally precise, neural network logic is largely semantically unintelligible.
 That is, the mathematical expression of a fully trained neural network model cannot, in general, be given an intelligible interpretation in terms of the target system such that one can understand or comprehend how the parts interact and contribute to the network’s outputs.”
 (Duede, 2023, p.
 1091)